zerogtiger/personal-site/public/_posts/nvim_tutorial/intro.md

     - **Buggy**.
 It would randomly generate strange errors that gave literally zero information on the root cause.
 What follows is one of two things: either hours of Googling or constantly closing and re-opening the editor hoping it would magically go away.
     - **Little focus on coding**.
 There are so many useless graphical elements that take attention away from what the software is meant to do: writing code.

+1. Q: Why not Microsoft Word?

+    A: dunno

 <!-- - Intro -->
 <!--     - Goal of this series -->
 <!--     - How these articles will work (tutorials to get started, link to external source that has more in depth view) -->